-- (a) The Society will be consulted on the terms of any LOU and the Company will provide the Society with a copy of the standard Letter of Understanding for each project together with all amendments thereto; - (b) If urgency requires the dispatch of an employee prior to the finalization of the standard LOU, the employee's agreement must first be obtained, and the finalized LOU will be applied retroactively to the assignment; - (c) In case of a potential layoff situation arising, the employee will be returned to home site before being given notice of layoff; - (d) Any changes in an LOU during the course of the assignment, or extension thereto, must be agreed to by the employee.
-If agreement is not reached on changes in the LOU, the employee will complete the assignment (or extension) under the terms of the existing LOU; - (e) The Company shall pay for any licenses, equipment, or special tools required on the assignment for use or application by the employee, which were not normally used by the employee at the normal work location; - (f) Terms and conditions for an assignment will be made available in writing to those responding or wishing to respond to a posting or solicitation of interest, to the extent such terms and conditions are known:
+- (a) The Society will be consulted on the terms of any LOU and the Company will provide the Society with a copy of the standard Letter of Understanding for each project together with all amendments thereto; - (b) If urgency requires the dispatch of an employee prior to the finalization of the standard LOU, the employee's agreement must first be obtained, and the finalized LOU wilt be applied retroactively to the assignment; - (c) In case of a potential layoff situation arising, the employee will be returned to home site before being given notice of layoff; - (d) Any changes in an LOU during the course of the assignment, or extension thereto, must be agreed to by the employee.
+If agreement is not reached on changes in the LOU, the employee will complete the assignment (or extension) under the terms of the existing LOU; - (e) The Company shall pay for any licenses, equipment, or special tools required on the assignment for use or application by the employee, which were not normally used by the employee at the normal work location; - (f) Terms and conditions for an assignment will be made available in writing to those responding or wishing to respond to a posting or solicitation of interest, to the extent such terms and conditions are known; - (g) Should an LOU require relocation back to the employee's normal work location, and layoff is contemplated, notice of layoff shall not be issued until the individual has returned to work at the normal work location following return from the assignment and any appropriate leave.
+In such a circumstance, the Company recognizes its responsibility to provide the time and the opportunity, during the period of notice, for the individual to re-integrate.